-Michael Foscholo <fosc1mic@police.nsw.gov.au> Brendan Hough brendan.hough@asic.gov.au Isabella Allen <isabella.allen@asic.gov.au>
+Michael Foscholo <fosc1mic@police.nsw.gov.au> From: Brendan Hough brendan.hough@asic.gov.au To:

-Cc: Date:
+Isabella Allen <isabella.allen@asic.gov.au> Cc:

-Wed, 17 Mar 2021 07:15:33 +1100
+Date: Wed.
+17 Mar 2021 07:15:33 +1100

-EXTERMAL Bloom.
-Do not click any links or open any attachments unless you trust the sender and know the content is safe.
+EXTERNAL EMAIL: Do not click any links or open any attachments unless you trust the sender and know the content is safe.

 Hi Brendan, Yeah it's definitely been a busy time for everyone.
 I have six staff preparing the brief at the moment.
 Our due date was 17 June but I don't anticipate it being done by this time.
 Could take a few extra weeks or months, it's a bit hard to say at this stage.
-We're getting statements off all the investors/associates/family members etc and all Police involved in the the brief.
+We're getting statements off all the investors/associates/family members etc and all Police involved in the response.
+So there is quite a bit to compile.
+It is too early to say whether the Coroner will direct an inquest.
+They may be satisfied based on the full brief of evidence we provide.
+But I won't know until the Coroner has reviewed

 No I don't have any pathology reports yet.
-The post mortern has been completed.
-It'll probably take a few more weeks to get this info.
-It may or may not be something the pathologist can determine depending on the condition of the remains.
+The post mortem has been completed.
+It'll probably take a few more weeks to get this info, It may or may not be something the pathologist can determine depending on the condition of the remains.